andrerferrer/dedemos/README.md

 - [Search-bar](https://github.com/andrerferrer/search-bar-demo) - How to create a simple searchbar
 - [Basic-filtering](https://github.com/andrerferrer/basic-filter-demo#goal) - How to create a simple filter mechanism
 - [PG Search](https://github.com/andrerferrer/pg-search-demo#goal) - How to do not so simple searching
+- [Filter by Tags](https://github.com/andrerferrer/filter-by-tags-demo) - How to filter by tags

 ### Devise
 - [Devise basics](https://github.com/andrerferrer/devise-demo) - How to implement the basics of Devise in a Rails app.